pavel-krivanek/PharoChipDesigner/README.md

 FAQ
 ---------

-**Question:** Does the way how the chip layout is don in the Pharo Chip Designer correspond to the real-life chip design?
+**Question:** Does the way how the chip layout is done in the Pharo Chip Designer correspond to the real-life chip design?

 **Super-short answer:**
 No